Hoyasumii/avengers-endgame/README.md

 NEBULA: A dominion of death, at the very center of Celestial existence.
 It's where...
 Thanos murdered my sister.

 [Nat looks up, and an awkward silence falls upon the room.
-She writes what Nebula has just said, and Scott makes to break the awkward mom
+She writes what Nebula has just said, and Scott makes to break the awkward mome